Session 1: Initial Workshop: Think 3-2-1 Crisis Intervention Strategy and the BE KIND Model

 • Session Objectives:

-• Review and synthesize the Think 3-2-1 Crisis Intervention Strategy and BE KIND Model.
+• Recall the applications to the Think 3-2-1 and The BE KIND Model.

 • Key Topics: